 Marketing professionals may leverage various factors in the product development cycle to identify the correct pricing.
 It takes into consideration existing competition in the market and the expenditure pattern of the target audience.
 The strategy should help marketers determine attractive packaging and prices that encourage buyers.

 Identifying the proper distribution channel for the product is vital to optimise your ROI.
-Your marketing team must have solid data about the targeted demography and what all marketing channels are useful to get desired outcomes without spending a lot on customer acquisition.
-To ensure maximized sales, the distribution line must ensure wider target group outreach at the minimum cost.
+Your marketing team must have solid data about the targeted demography and which marketing channels are useful to get desired outcomes without spending a lot on customer acquisition.
+To ensure maximised sales, the distribution line must ensure wider target group outreach at the minimum cost.

 6. Promoting to the Right Audience